2001–02 Real Madrid CF season

-The 2001–02 season was Real Madrid CF's 71st season in La Liga.
+The 2001–02 season was Real Madrid's 71st season in La Liga.
 This article lists all matches that the club played in the 2001–02 season, and also shows statistics of the club's players.
 Although German home appliance giant Teka appeared as a shirt sponsor earlier in the season, Realmadrid.com replaced it as the primary shirt sponsor later in 2001, and there was no shirt sponsor for the second half of the season.
 The club introduced new grey and black third kits as well.

 Summary

 Real Madrid endured its worst domestic league performance under Vicente del Bosque's management, finishing only third in the league standings (with 66 points), as well as losing the Copa del Rey final at the Bernabéu to unheralded Deportivo La Coruña, despite the club's world record signing of Zinedine Zidane from Juventus.
 On a brighter note, del Bosque delivered La Novena's UEFA Champions League title as a consolation prize, following a 2–1 victory against Bayer Leverkusen in the final thanks to Zidane's volley goal.